What's on this page

 Cat Management Facility

-The City’s Rangers are not actively involved in trapping of stray or unowned cats, however Rangers will collect a cat from a resident if the cat has been captured and is still in the trap.
+The City’s Rangers are not actively involved in trapping of stray or unowned cats.
+If a cat is trapped on private property and the property owner contacts the City, Rangers will collect the captured cat.
 All impounded cats are thoroughly checked for a registration tag and scanned for microchipping details.
-Where an owner can be readily identified, Ranger Services will contact the owner to advise how and where to collect them.
+Where an owner can be readily identified, Ranger Services will contact the owner to advise how and where to collect their animal.
 Registered and or microchipped cats will be kept for a period of seven (7) days at the City of Armadale’s Animal Management Facility.
-Cat’s that are not registered and microchipped will be kept for a period of four (4) days.

 To check if your cat is at the City’s Animal Management Facility please follow this link Animal Management Facility